 Cliffco Helps Find Loans That Fit Your Needs

 Cliffco helps customers find loans and homes that are right for them.
 We want to help you understand the mortgage process, so you can find a loan that gives you a better chance to meet your obligation.
 We also want to tell you about programs that may allow you to purchase a home that might be out of reach for you under other circumstances.
-You might even be interested in home that happens to be a short sale home.
+You might even be interested in a home that happens to be a short sale home.

 The Short Sale Process